FullBlackWolf/TOGGLE/_posts/2025-05-01-Mature-Ferroptosis.md

 ```
 H5ad saved as `GSE232429 Neuron_testAB.integrated.h5ad`.
 Because the automatically generated file name is too long, change it to `GSE232429 Neuron.h5ad`

-Do not close R to ensure the subsequent programs can run.
+Save the variable table as `Round0.Rdata`.
+OR: Do not close R to ensure the subsequent programs can run.

 ----------------------------------------------------